Don Robertson's Marine Marketplace

 ELECTRICAL SYSTEMS: The yacht has a 12 volt DC system supplied by a Balmar high capacity alternator on the engine.
 There is a deep-discharge house system battery and an engine starting battery; Batt Max isolator; selector switch; fuse panel; cabin and navigation and anchor/mast-head lights; lightning ground.

-SAILS &RIGGING: The yacht as a gaff-headed rig designed by Joel White.
+SAILS &RIGGING: The yacht as a gaff-headed rig.
 The spars are hollow spruce finished bright; there are 3 sails of Oceanus 'tanbark' Dacron fabric made by Nat Wilson of East Boothbay, Maine.
 The Jib has a 'Flexible' roller furling gear.
 There are Arco #6 sheet winches in the cockpit and a large two speed winch on the foredeck for anchor handling and warping.
 The standing rigging is stainless steel with shroud rollers, bronze turnbuckles and tapered chain plates.